 A new wood at Vicar Water Country Park has been created on the Vicardale site as part of this pledge.

-The planting season does not start until November and therefore we will be in touch shortly before this time to let you know when your tree is available to be picked up.
+Every autumn, we invite local residents to apply for two free trees to plant in their gardens.
 The trees are called ‘whips’ which means they are small, newly grown trees and therefore very easy to plant.
 An information leaflet with planting and care instructions is provided to residents.

 Free trees for parish councils, schools and community groups

 Free tree packs are also available every spring for parish councils, schools and community groups.
 We choose trees with great wildlife value including hawthorn, blackthorn, grey willow, crab apple and rowan.

 Check back for updates for the free tree giveaway for 2023.

 Trees for Climate is a five-year woodland creation programme for larger planting schemes.

 In Nottinghamshire the programme is delivered by Greenwood Community Forest and the Sherwood Forest Trust.

 Are you a landowner, farmer or school with land suitable for planting trees?

 The Trees for Climate programme offers flexible and competitive grants.
 It is versatile and can support schemes from 0.2ha (this equates to an area 20m x 100m) up to full woodland creation of several hectares.
 Hedgerows with trees can be created to enhance connectivity and low-density planting, orchards and mixed woodlands are all acceptable.